-- A deferred compensation plan is a pension that allows employees to voluntarily contribute part of their income each pay day to a retirement plan.
+- A deferred compensation plan is a contributory plan.
 The contribution is not subject to federal income taxes until the taxpayer withdraws the funds from the plan.
 Distributions from this type of retirement plan are taxable when received.
 A 401(k) plan is one of the most common types of deferred compensation plans.

-- Employers can set up additional rules in 401(k) and 403(b) deferred compensation plans to allow a taxpayer to treat all of or part of elective deferrals as after-tax Roth contributions.
+- The common 401(k) or 403(b) plan is another form of contributory retirement plan.
+Employers can set up additional rules in 401(k) and 403(b) deferred compensation plans to allow a taxpayer to treat all of or part of elective deferrals as after-tax Roth contributions.
 You are not allowed to deduct contributions to a 401(k) or 403(b) plan that are treated as Roth contributions.
 These contributions are treated as regular taxable income on your Form W-2.
 The distributions from these accounts are tax-free under the same provisions as a Roth IRA.

-- Non-contributory plans do not allow any contributions by the employee.
-An example is the traditional Military Retirement Plan.
+- Non-contributory plans are generally fully funded by the employer and do not allow any contributions by the employee.
 The employer and employee enter into a contract requiring a specified number of years of employment in exchange for a specific amount of monthly retirement once the employee fulfills their obligation.
 All of the distributions from this type of retirement plan are taxable when received.